abxh/futhrast/README.md

 ./lys
 ```

-You will have to get the latest version of futhark to run the code.
+You will have to get a version of futhark compatible with version `0.26.3` to run the code.

 You will also need to install the SDL-dependencies `libsdl2-dev` and `libsdl2-ttf-dev` libraries to build the `lys` futhark library.